-- · The fund will invest at least 80% of its assets in inflation-linked bonds issued by U.S. and non-U.S. governments, their agencies or instrumentalities, and corporations. - · The fund will invest at least 80% of its assets in securities guaranteed or sponsored by the U.S. government. - To the extent the fund invests its assets in other debt securities, the fund will invest in debt securities with credit ratings of Baa3 or better or BBB- or better from Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined to be of equivalent quality by the fund's investment adviser at time of purchase.
-Securities guaranteed or sponsored by the U.S. government are not considered for purposes of this limit. - · The fund currently intends to consider the ratings from Moody's Investors Service, Standard & Poor's Ratings Services and Fitch Ratings.
+- The fund will invest at least 80% of its assets in corporate debt securities.
+For purposes of this investment guideline, corporate debt securities include any corporate debt instrument, including but not limited to bank loans, covered bonds, hybrids (securities with equity and debt characteristics), certain preferred securities and commercial paper and other cash equivalents (including shares of money market or similar funds managed by the investment adviser or its affiliates).
+Additionally, investments in corporate debt securities for purposes of this guideline may be represented by derivative instruments, such as futures contracts and swaps. - Under normal market conditions, the fund will invest 100% of its assets in (i) debt instruments (including bonds, mortgage- and other asset-backed securities) rated Baa3 or better or BBB- or better by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined to be of equivalent quality by the fund's investment adviser at time of purchase; (ii) debt securities guaranteed or sponsored by the U.S. government without regard to the quality rating assigned to the U.S. government by a Nationally Recognized Statistical Rating Organization; (iii) cash and cash equivalents (including shares of money market or similar funds managed by the investment adviser or its affiliates); and (iv) derivatives instruments (but excluding any derivatives instruments that are rated below Baa3 or BBB- by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or are unrated but determined at the time of purchase to be of equivalent quality by the fund's investment adviser). - The fund may invest significantly in debt securities tied economically to countries outside the United States, including developing countries.
+All securities held by the fund will be denominated in U.S. dollars. - The fund currently intends to consider the ratings from Moody's Investors Service, S&P Global Ratings and Fitch Ratings.
 If agency ratings of a security differ, the security will be considered to have received the highest of these ratings, consistent with the fund's investment policies. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
-In doing so, the fund's investment adviser will generally look to the determination of a leading provider of global indexes, such as MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
+In doing so, the fund's investment adviser will generally look to the determination of MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
 In certain limited circumstances (including when relevant data is unavailable or the nature of a holding warrants special considerations), the adviser may also take into account additional factors, as applicable, including where the issuer's securities are listed; where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure; and the source of guarantees, if any, of such securities.